Qnos41q/Qnos41q/README.md

   <h3> I`m the best gamer from my room</h3>
 </p>

- - 🥀 Learning Swift & Objective_C
+ - 🥀 Learning Python

- - <i>with Javascript, Typescript, React and 69 others.</i>

- - 🔭 SpaceX FanBoi, die for space😼

- - 🛸 Into High Energy Physics and Astrophysics, i love shooting stars too.
+ - 🛸 I love games like Firewatch

  - I do fullstack and a bit of everything :heart: